Brian Kenny (sportscaster)

-Brian Kenny (born October 18, 1963 in New York City) is a studio host for MLB Network and a boxing play-by-play announcer for Fox Sports and DAZN.
+Brian Kenny (born October 18, 1963) is a studio host for MLB Network and a boxing play-by-play announcer for Fox Sports and DAZN.
 The television face of Sabermetrics and baseball analytics, he is the host of the weekday program MLB Now, known as “the show for the thinking fan".
 He previously worked for ESPN, where he won three Emmys, and had his own show on ESPN Radio named The Brian Kenny Show.
 He is also the host of the Baseball Hall of Fame Induction Ceremonies in Cooperstown, New York.

 Broadcasting career

 Kenny graduated magna cum laude from New York Institute of Technology in Old Westbury, New York in 1985.
 He also attended St. John's University from 1981-1982.
 In college, Kenny began his broadcasting career as a reporter for "LI News Tonight," New York Tech’s long-time daily news program.
 In May 1985, he joined WLIG, TV 55 Long Island as a reporter.
 He was named the station’s Sports Director in September in 1985, beginning his sportscasting career.
 In August 1986, Kenny was named Sports Director at WTZA-TV (later WRNN-TV) in Kingston, NY.
 He hosted a late-evening talk show “Sports Line Live,” and called play-by-play for Marist Red Foxes men's basketball and Hudson Valley Renegades minor league baseball.
 He would remain at the station until 1997, winning 11 New York State Broadcasters Awards and 6 Associated Press Awards for his coverage of local sports.